Stock Options Trading for Beginners: Complete Free Basics Tutorial (2025 Updated)

 Buying a put option gives you the right (but not the obligation) to sell the underlying asset at a specified price (strike price) within a certain timeframe (until expiration).

-So if you’re instead, bearish on Apple’s stock, assuming it’s currently trading at $150 per share, you would buy a put option with a strike price of $150, with an expiration date in one month, and you pay a premium of $5.80 per share for example.
+So if you’re instead bearish on Apple’s stock, assuming it’s currently trading at $150 per share, you would buy a put option with a strike price of $150, with an expiration date in one month, and you pay a premium of $5.80 per share for example.

 If, by the expiration date, the price of Apple’s stock drops below $144.20 (strike price of $150 - premium paid of $5.80), you can exercise your put option.

-If the stock price falls to $130 per share, you can buy shares at $130 per share in the open market, and sell them back to the put options seller at $150 (strike price), earning you a $14.20 profit per share ($150 - $130 - $5.80).
+If the stock price falls to $130 per share, you can exercise your put option to sell the shares at $150 (strike price) and buy the shares back at $130 per share in the open market, earning you a $14.20 profit per share ($150 - $130 - $5.80).
 If you bought 1 contract (1 contract = 100 shares), your total profit would be $1420.

-If the price of the stock didn’t decrease as anticipated or didn’t drop below the strike price by the expiration date, the put option would expire worthless, and you would lose the premium paid of $4 per share.
+If the price of the stock didn’t decrease as anticipated or didn’t drop below the strike price by the expiration date, the put option would expire worthless, and you would lose the premium paid of $5.80 per share.

 The profit potential when buying a put option is significant if the price of the underlying asset drops substantially.
 As the price falls below the strike price, you can exercise the option to sell the asset at the higher strike price, then buy it back at the lower market price, thus profiting from the price difference minus the premium paid for the option.